Ladysmith Tall Ships Society

 During this time the Society worked to develop the Ladysmith Heritage Harbour Expo Legacy Site, which was officially opened in 1988.

 In 1988 the proprietor of a local marine company donated $500 and the woefully timeworn wooden tug Saravan to the Society.
 Provincial lottery funds were obtained to train wood-workers in restoration skills.
-Qualified members of LMS provided the expertise: the Town of Ladysmith provided work space in the machine shop on the Expo Legacy Site.
+Qualified members of LMS provided the expertise and the Town of Ladysmith provided work space in the “machine shop” on the Expo Legacy Site.
 Three years later, on June 1, 1991, Saravan was returned to the sea and has been in service ever since.

 About the same time a boathouse was a welcome gift to protect her from the elements.
-Since her restoration, thousands have boarded Saravan.
-Saravan has represented the Town and the Society at such wooden boat festivals as the Victoria Classic Boat Show (“honourable mention” in 1992), Port of Sidney Wooden Boat Festival, Cowichan Bay Maritime Festival, Ganges Harbour Sea Festival, Westcoast Work Boat Association rendezvous, and Maple Bay Wooden Boat Festival.
+Since her restoration, thousands have boarded Saravan and she has represented the Town and the Society at such wooden boat festivals as the Victoria Classic Boat Show (“honourable mention” in 1992), Port of Sidney Wooden Boat Festival, Cowichan Bay Maritime Festival, Ganges Harbour Sea Festival, Westcoast Work Boat Association rendezvous and the Maple Bay Wooden Boat Festival.